Return to UCSF Voicemail service page

 If I delete a voicemail message from my Outlook email inbox, am I still able to listen to the message from my phone?

 - No. When you delete a voicemail message in Outlook after listening to it, the message is no longer accessible by phone.
-To retrieve a previously deleted voicemail message in Outlook that is still accessible in your Deleted Items folder, move it back to your Inbox or any other folder you have created.
-If you want to access the voicemail by phone again, you must mark the message Unread.
+Find deleted voicemail messages in your Outlook Deleted Items folder.
+You can move it back to your inbox or any other folder you have created.
+If you want to access the voicemail by phone again, you must mark the message Unread in Outlook.

 - When you delete a voicemail message by phone, the message is no longer accessible by email.